nsrau/azure-docs.it-it/articles/virtual-desktop/app-attach-glossary.md

 ## <a name="msix-application"></a>Applicazione MSIX

-Applicazione archiviata in un file MSIX.
+Applicazione archiviata in un oggetto.
+File MSIX.

 ## <a name="msix-package"></a>Pacchetto MSIX